blachlylab/fishnet/README.md

 ```

 ### Motivation
-Nanopore has moved to a multi-fast5 format for storing nanpore signal.
+Oxford Nanopore signals are stored in a multi-fast5 format, with each fast5 having many distinct reads.
-This provided a much needed improvement in I/O as the previous single-fast5 method
+The change from single fast5-file-per-read provided a much needed improvement in I/O,
-created a large number of very small files.
-However, now isolating read signal based on
+as the previous single-fast5 method created a large number of very small files.

-read mappability, quality, or region is now more diffcult requiring the conversion from
+However, isolating read signal based on read mappability, quality, or region is now more diffcult
-multi to single fast5, then filtering, then converting back to a multi-fast5. fishnet takes a
+requiring the conversion from multi to single fast5, then filtering, then converting back to a multi-fast5.
-filtered input BAM file and a directory of fast5s and outputs fast5s containing reads
+fishnet takes a filtered input BAM file and a directory of fast5s and outputs fast5s containing reads
 that were found in the BAM file.

 ### Install
-We have prebuilt binaries for debian systems under releases.
+We have prebuilt binaries for Debian linux derived (e.g. Ubuntu, etc.) systems under releases.

-Or if you prefer you can build fishnet.
+Or if you prefer, you can build fishnet from source.
-You must have dub installed and have htslib minimum requirements installed.
+You must have a Dlang toolchain including dub installed, and have htslib minimum requirements installed.

 ```
 git clone https://github.com/blachlylab/fishnet.git